-Emergent Linearized Gravity from D4 Lattice Elasticity
+Emergent Linearized Gravity from the Intrinsic D4 Lattice

-Emergent Linearized Gravity from D
+Emergent Linearized Gravity from the Intrinsic D4

 Raghu Kulkarni